Southwest Dermatology and Vein accepts most major insurance plans. To find out if we accept your plan, contact our office at (512) 444-7208.

 At minimum, you will be billed for an evaluation and management service.
 The pricing is based on the standard for the dermatology industry and for this region.
 The cost of your evaluation and management service is determined by the physician’s assessment of your individualized medical requirements and can range from $90.00 to $150.00.
 Any treatment you may require during your initial visit will be an additional cost which can be discussed with you prior to treatment.

 Do I need a referral to be seen at your office?
-(ONLY for insurances that require a referral)
+ONLY if your insurance requires it.

 How do I obtain a referral?
 (For Insurances that require a referral)

 By calling your primary care physician.
-Your primary care physician will submit the referral request on your behalf to the insurance company.
-Please allow enough time for the completion of the referral process prior to the day of your appointment.
+Your primary care physician will submit a referral authorization request on your behalf to your insurance company.
+Please allow enough time for the completion of the referral process prior to making your appointment.

 My insurance is in-network, how much will I have to pay?